NIH Prize for Enhancing Faculty Gender Diversity

 The Award Approving Official will be Francis S. Collins, M.D., Ph.D., Director of the National Institutes of Health.

-Prizes awarded under this competition will be paid by electronic funds and may be subject to Federal income taxes.
+Prizes awarded under this prize competition will be paid by electronic funds transfer to an eligible institution (as further defined in the Eligibility Rules for Participating in the Prize Competition section) and may be subject to Federal income taxes.
 Awardees will need to provide an institutional bank account and routing information in order to receive the award funds; prize funds will not be paid to individuals.
 HHS/NIH will comply with the Internal Revenue Service withholding and reporting requirements, where applicable.
 The NIH reserves the right, in its sole discretion, to (a) cancel, suspend, and/or modify this prize competition, or any part of it, for any reason, and/or (b) not award any prizes if no submissions are deemed worthy.

 Eligibility Rules for Participating in the Prize Competition: